ryanccn/vivid-zsh/README.md

 ```bash
 $ hyperfine --shell "zsh" --warmup=5 'vivid_theme=nord source vivid-zsh.plugin.zsh' -n plugin 'export LS_COLORS="$(vivid generate nord)"' -n cli
 ```

+yes, this is faster than rust. insane.

+## how do i install this?

+it depends on what you are using for managing your zsh plugins.

 ### antidote